Skip to content

 • Special method whose signature is a ~ followed by the name of the class.

-• Particularly if the class contains pointers and the constructor contains calls to new, a destructor needs to be defined.
+• If the class contains pointers and the constructor contains calls to new, a destructor needs to be defined.

 class AClass